PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 * Stakeholders have inaccurate expectations
 * Unforeseen and uncontrolled

+### Potential Cost
+The total budget for two teams of the Pixel Bots Project is around $30k ~ $40k.
+For our input team, we don't have significant

 ### Tools for software development (tentative)
+The software development tools depends on the board using on our robots.
+Here are some potential development tools for us to consider:

 * Android Studio <https://developer.android.com/studio/index.html>
 * Visual Studio <https://www.visualstudio.com>
 * Buzz: A Programming language designed for robot swarms <http://the.swarming.buzz>

 ### NDA and IP Agreement